Xetibo/ReSet-Doc/sections/literature.typ

 developers before publishing an extension to a web-based plugin "store", making it harder for malicious code to be published as an extension. @chrome-policy

+#subsubsection("Licensing")
-While researching systems, two potential mitigations for security concerns could be of interest for ReSet.
-The first is simply enforcing plugins to use an open license.
+One way to approach this topic is to simply enforce plugins to use an open license.
 This could be done with a copy-left license which would enforce that any code utilizing code of ReSet would also need to provide their source code with the same license.
 Currently, ReSet is already distributed under the GNU